dfgordon/vscode-language-applesoft/README.md

 ## Using with AppleWin

-The extension can transfer programs to and from the [AppleWin](https://github.com/AppleWin/AppleWin) emulator.
+You can transfer programs to and from [AppleWin](https://github.com/AppleWin/AppleWin).
+One way is to use the emulator's own clipboard functions.
+The extension also provides the following save state interactions:

 * To transfer a program to [AppleWin](https://github.com/AppleWin/AppleWin), first use [AppleWin](https://github.com/AppleWin/AppleWin) to create a state file (press `F11`).
 Then in the editor use `Ctrl-P` to select `applesoft: Store program in AppleWin save state`, and select the state file.
 Then go to [AppleWin](https://github.com/AppleWin/AppleWin) and press `F12` to load the modified state file.
 Type `LIST` to verify success.
 	- Any program or variables already in the state file are lost.